Frozen Yoghurt Desserts

-As sunny days approach, thoughts turn to ice cream… Well mine do anyway.
+As sunny days approach, thoughts turn to ice cream or iced yoghurt… Well mine do anyway.
 Trouble is I love premium type ice cream with pure ingredients and lots of natural flavour.
 But of course they are expensive.
 Not always that healthy either with cream, sugar and other not so good ingredients.

 As summer days approach there are opportunities to make delicious desserts that are healthy and low fat!